Add a Way to Make a Move

 # Unit tests

-Adding unit tests for this play message is very similar to what you did for the previous message: create a new msg_server_play_move_test.go file and declare it as package keeper_test.
+Create a new keeper/msg_server_play_move_test.go file and declare it as package keeper_test.
 Start with a function that conveniently sets up the keeper for the tests.
 In this case, already having a game saved can reduce several lines of code in each test:

 Copy func setupMsgServerWithOneGameForPlayMove(t testing.TB) (types.MsgServer, keeper.Keeper, context.Context) { k, ctx := keepertest.CheckersKeeper(t) checkers.InitGenesis(ctx, *k, *types.DefaultGenesis()) server := keeper.NewMsgServerImpl(*k) context := sdk.WrapSDKContext(ctx) server.CreateGame(context, &types.MsgCreateGame{ Creator: alice, Black: bob, Red: carol, }) return server, *k, context } x checkers keeper msg_server_play_move_test.go View source